Session Management in Neovim

 Did you know that Neovim comes with built-in session management?

-It's not intrinsically ergonomic and requires a bit of manual configuration but it automatically saves and restores your session without any plugins.
-Here's all the configuration you'll ever need:
+It's not intrinsically ergonomic and requires a bit of manual configuration but it automatically saves and restores your session without plugins.
+Here's all the configuration you need:

 vim.opt.sessionoptions = "buffers,curdir,folds,winsize"